 Prof. Bhunia receives Excellence in Research Award, EECS, Case Western Reserve University, Dec 2013.

-Prof. Bhunia receives a new grant from Semiconductor Research Corporation (SRC) on secure and debuggable system design, Dec 2013.
+Prof. Bhunia receives a new grant from Semiconductor Research Corporation (SRC) on secure system-on-chip design, Dec 2013.

 In the News: Research on cancer detecting vest in the Think Magazine, Oct 2013.
 [THINK]